OriolFilter/filterweb/README.md

-        '3.6': 'Payment method name does not meet the requirements', '3.7': 'Payment method info does not meet the requirements', '3.8': 'Payment method id does not meet the requirements', # It's a numeric value only
+        '3.6': 'Payment method name does not meet the requirements', '3.7': 'Payment method info does not meet the requirements', '3.8': 'Payment method id does not meet the requirements', # It's a numeric value only '3.9': 'Shipping address fields topic',
+        '3.9.1': 'Shipping address country field does not meet the requirements', '3.9.2': 'Shipping address city field does not meet the requirements', '3.9.3': 'Shipping address postal code field does not meet the requirements', '3.9.4': 'Shipping address line 1 field does not meet the requirements', '3.9.5': 'Shipping address line 2 field does not meet the requirements', '3.9.6': 'Shipping address line 3 field does not meet the requirements', '3.9.7': 'Shipping address id does not meet the requirements', # It's a numeric value only

         '4': 'Field matching',
         '4.1': 'Passwords don\'t match',